ammar-tanwar/bloglearnbay/posts/full-stack-software-developer-course-the-guarantee-of-a-lucrative-career-restart-for-women-after-a-break.md

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/f1.jpg" style="width:100%" class="img" alt="A banner image shows a woman seated with a job offer as a full-stack software developer.
 The text reads, 'let's get started.'"/>

-<span style="color:blue; font-weight:bold; font-size:28px">Women can now easily grab an unbelievable hike even after a long career break… Just earn industry-level full-stack developer skills.</h2>
+<span style=" font-weight:bold; font-size:28px">Women can now easily grab an unbelievable hike even after a long career break… Just earn industry-level full-stack developer skills.</h2>

 Career break- the nightmare of a successful or passionate woman.
 The reason can be anything.
 In most cases, family planning generates barriers for most female professionals.
 Especially in the corporate world, this is the key reason why women's percentage lags a lot compared to male pros.